-4.17 The pursuit of optimum returns is a secondary priority to security and liquidity.
-This is particularly important in a period of significant political and economic uncertainty.
-The Bank Rate is forecast to rise to around 4.0% by the end of 2023/24 (see table 4 - Latest Interest Rate Projections) and investment yields are therefore likely to increase as a result.
+4.18 The pursuit of optimum returns is a secondary priority to security and liquidity.
+This is particularly important in a period of significant political and economic uncertainty and the Authority continues to maintain a low-risk appetite for investments.